 So, the traveller eager to connect with St. Nicholas, Santa Claus or Father Christmas should not just look at the wintry north.
 Ancient Myra is modern Demre, a provincial town in Lycia in modern Turkey.
 Amongst its many fascinating archaeological treasures is the 7th century (?)
 Byzantine church of Agios Nikolaos, built over the supposed location of the saint's grave (his remains were taken to Bari in Italy during the Middle Ages).
 And nearby Patara, the saint's birthplace, located right by the azure waters of the Mediterranean, is one of the most spectacular ancient sites in the area.

-If you feel you owe Nicholas a return visit, we are happy to show you around Myra/Demre on our cruises and walking tours in Lycia.
+If you feel you owe Nicholas a return visit, we are happy to show you around ancient Myra on our Cruising the Lycian Shore.

 Leave a Reply